phiryll/btrie/README.md

 * thread-safe
-  This uses the same mechanism as the partially persistent variant to allow concurrent reads with no synchronization (path copying), but does not allow explictly querying previous versions.
-All reads use the data structure at the time a reference to the trie is taken, which can be garbage collected when it is no longer referencable.
+  This uses the same mechanism as the partially persistent variant to allow concurrent reads with no synchronization (path copying), but does not allow explicitly querying previous versions.
+All reads use the data structure at the time a reference to the trie is taken, which can be garbage collected when it can no longer be referenced.
   This allows the trie to be compacted.

 Binary tries make an excellent in-memory index for [lexicographically byte-ordered data](https://github.com/phiryll/lexy).
-The princples could also possibly be applied to a [data history tracking database](https://phiryll.github.io/projects/data-history.html).
+The principles could also possibly be applied to a [data history tracking database](https://phiryll.github.io/projects/data-history.html).